 This is a traditional Portuguese music genre.
 Try to understand the true essence of the Portuguese word “saudade”…

-25. At least once in your life you should celebrate São João (Saint John) on the 24th of June in Porto
+25. Celebrate São João (Saint John) on the 24th of June in Porto

 Join the bailaricos (street dances) scattered around the city and eat roasted sardines while enjoying the longest night of the year.